 - 2. Log in to your router and enable Internet port aggregation: - a.
 Launch a web browser from a computer or mobile device that is connected to the Orbi network. - b.
 Enter orbilogin.com.
-A login window opens.

-- c.
+c.
 Enter the router admin user name and password.

 The user name is admin.
 The password is the one that you specified the first time that you logged in.
 The user name and password are case-sensitive.
-The BASIC Home page displays. - d.
+The BASIC Home page displays.

+d.
 Select ADVANCED > Setup > Internet Setup.

-The Internet Setup page displays. - e.
+The Internet Setup page displays.

+- e.
 In the WAN Preference section, select the WAN aggregation (2.5 Gbps + 1 Gbps, LACP-IEEE802.3ad) radio button. - f.
 Click the Apply button.

-Your settings are saved. - 3.
-Connect the Internet port and Ethernet port 1on your router to two Ethernet ports on your modem.
+3. Connect the Internet port and Ethernet port 1 on your router to two Ethernet ports on your modem.